-Since we are living in the digital age, exposure to blue light is inevitable for all of us.
+Exposure to blue light is inevitable for all of us, especially with the increased use of digital devices.
 With the amount of screen time our children consume each day, blue light could be affecting your child’s vision, too.

 Here are some facts about blue light and tips on how to protect your child’s eyes from it.

 According to one of For Eyes’ Independent Doctors of Optometry, Dr. Billy Thompson, blue light is found in the visible light spectrum, with a wavelength of 400 to 490 nanometers.
 Often referred to as a high-energy visible light (HEV), natural blue light is located in sunlight and is instrumental to your sleep.

 Artificial blue light can be found in digital devices, such as smartphones, tablets, computers and televisions.
 We need to take precautions to ensure that all of the exposure to blue light because of digital screens does not adversely affect their eyesight.